achakravarti/ru.sh/doc/log.3.md

   - `log_dump`: Logs the output of a command

-Each of these functions prints a coloured timestamped log entry and optionally writes it to a file defined by the exported environment variable `LOG_FILE`.
-If `LOG_FILE` is not set, then the log entry is simply printed and not written to file.
+Each of these functions prints a coloured timestamped log entry and optionally tees it to a file defined by the exported environment variable `LOG_FILE`.
 All of these functions print to *stdout* except `log_fail`, which prints to *stderr*.
 Additionally, `log_fail` also automatically exits the shell, which is not the case with the other functions.
 The `log_dump` function is special in that the output of any shell command may be piped to it; this is not possible with the other log functions.